-Judge Michael Snipes / Criminal District Court #7
+Judge Dominique Collins/ Criminal District Court #4

-The Veteran’s Court was initiated on May 1, 2010.
+The Veteran’s Treatment Court was initiated on May 1, 2010.
 This court operates on a diversion model and is authorized to provide service as promulgated by the Texas State Legislature.
 The court functions in partnership with the U.S. Veterans Administration which provides all direct treatment services for eligible clients.
 To be considered as a candidate to participate in the court, the client substance abuse problem, mental health issues and alleged criminal behavior must be directly associated with the client’s combat participation in a theatre of armed conflict.

 This program is designed to be 6-12 months and with a projected census of 45 clients.

 - The Veteran must have an honorable discharge or currently on Active Duty

 - Served in a Combat Zone (or equivalent service)